 Do you want to be a soldier?

 At the fairground parking lot, the trailhead will be along the east perimeter.
 There is a sign marking the trailhead with a map.
-From the trailhead sign you'll head north along the Sinclair Wash Urban Trail for 0.5 miles.
+From the trailhead sign, you'll head north along the Sinclair Wash Urban Trail for 0.5 miles.
 You'll come across another sign that describes the Soldiers Trail.
-At this point you will want to go left or right, for which ever way you go will eventually bring you back to this point for a full loop.
-I would recommend going left, for the toughest part of the trail will be over after 1.5 miles.
+At this point, you will want to go left or right, for whichever way you go will eventually bring you back to this point for a complete loop.
+I would recommend going left, for the most challenging part of the trail will be over after 1.5 miles.
 You'll notice right away that the Soldiers Trail is well marked with green laths with directional arrows.
 The trail will take you west along the northern fence line and up a gentle grade.
-The trail will then turn south, giving you a little rest before the next big incline.
+The trail will then turn south, giving you a little rest before the next significant incline.
 At the 1.5-mile point, the trail will fork.
 You have the option of shortening your hike by 0.75 miles if you turn left.
 Going left here will take you 1.25 miles south to reconnect with the larger loop.
 Turning right at this point will take you up a steep canyon to the trail's highest point at mile 2.0.
 The trail turns north again, then west, then south along the western perimeter of Fort Tuthill.
 As the trail travels south, you'll notice a distinct difference in forest management.
 On your right, a heavy thinning allows you to view far into the woods, whereas the non-treated forest on your left is thick and heavily wooded.

 Around the 3.25 mile point, you'll cross a graveled road and walk along an old logging railroad.
 You can see old railroad ties along the side.
-The trail takes you east at this point and you are at the southern edge of Luke Airforce Base.
+The trail takes you east at this point, and you are at the southern edge of Luke Airforce Base.
 You'll cross another gravel road and then dip down into a canyon.
-Soon you'll be hiking north along Highway 89A and crossing through the picnic grounds.
+Soon you'll be hiking north along Highway 89A and traveling through the picnic grounds.
 You'll wrap around the east edge of the raceway and turn west to reconnect at the Sinclair Wash Urban Trail.
 Turning south at the junction will bring you back to the parking lot for a total of 6 miles.